Lay the right foundations

 Play with pattern and colour

-Clashing prints and pattern - it's the only time of the year that this tends to work without looking too gaudy but pick a colour scheme and stick with it.
-Order fabric samples to see what works together and what works with your tableware, or use our moodboard to pull together your favourite patterns.
+Clashing prints and pattern – it’s the only time of the year that this tends to work without looking too gaudy but pick a colour scheme and stick with it.
+Order fabric samples to see what works together and what works with your tableware, or use a moodboard to pull together your favourite patterns.
 Clash your tablecloth with your napkins and your napkins with your placemats.
-If your additional decorations are simple it will come together.
-If you overload it with tinsel sparkle and a 6ft Santa it just won't work!
+If your additional decorations are simple, it will come together.
+If you overload it with tinsel sparkle and a 6ft Santa it just won’t work!

 Take the lead from Fiona Leahy, event’s organiser extraordinaire, as interviewed in Vogue, and experiment with ‘printoflage’ and ‘chintzoflage’.
 Build up fabrics of the same pattern on your table, and what could look over-the-top is actually a dramatic and confident table setting.
 Give it a go with checks and try alternating small and large, our Avon Check Fabric in Peony £27.50 per metre and Suffolk Check Peony £27.50 in Large and Small will do the job perfectly.